It seems that the new frontier for managing and improving our health is sleep. Everyone is talking about how important it is.

-*recording of the movements caused by the expansion and relaxation of the chest with breathing, and overall body movements such as position changes, arm twitches and shrugs
+*recording of the movements caused by the expansion and relaxation of the chest with breathing, and overall body movements such as position changes, arm twitches, and shrugs

 *delivery of sleep scores and sleep charts to a connected phone or tablet,

-*personalised feedback and suggestions to help users improve their sleep.
+* personalized feedback and suggestions to help users improve their sleep.

 The S+ also has a range of features to help improve sleep: